Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Creativity is intelligence having fun.
+> Remember that sometimes not getting what you want is a wonderful stroke of luck.

 <!-- QUOTE_END -->